Jordan Anderson (racing driver): 2016–2017

+2018–2020: Truck Series owner-driver

-On January 31, 2018, Anderson announced his intentions to run full-time in the 2018 NASCAR Camping World Truck Series season using the number 3 and running under his own Jordan Anderson Racing banner.
-Anderson chose the number 3 in connection with Junior Johnson.
+On January 31, 2018, Anderson announced he would be forming his own team, Jordan Anderson Racing, and would run full-time in the Truck Series in 2018 using the No. 3. which he chose in connection with Junior Johnson.
 JAR acquired trucks from Niece Motorsports, who switched from Toyota to Chevrolet before 2018 and Brad Keselowski Racing, who ceased operations at the end of 2017.
-As for the first half of the 2018 season Anderson has an average finish of 19.7th and is 2 top 20 finishes away from tying his record of 8 top 20 finishes from the 2016 season.
+As for the first half of the 2018 season, Anderson has an average finish of 19.7 and was two top-twenty finishes away from tying his record of eight top-twenty finishes from the 2016 season.
 In early July at the Charlotte Motor Speedway during Roval testing it was announced that Ryan Newman would race for the team at Eldora.

 For the 2019 season, Anderson competed a full schedule in the Truck Series in his No. 3 JAR truck with the exception of Eldora, where Carson Hocevar drove the No. 3.
 JAR signed Wally Rogers as crew chief midway through the 2019 season.

 In the 2020 season opener at Daytona, Anderson nearly won his first Truck race when he escaped numerous wrecks.
 On the final lap, he passed leader Grant Enfinger as they exited turn four, but Enfinger hindered his momentum by hitting his door, enabling Enfinger to win as Anderson finished a career-best second.

+2021–present

 Anderson moved his team to a full-time Xfinity schedule ahead of the 2021 season, though he continued racing in the Truck Series on a part-time basis.
 In the Daytona Truck race, Anderson once again finished second when he was beat to the finish by Ben Rhodes, also a ThorSport Racing driver like Enfinger.
 He did not make the field for the following day's Xfinity opener when rain canceled qualifying.
 As a result, he would also fail to qualify for the next nine races as qualifying would not resume (due to the COVID-19 pandemic) until the inaugural Pit Boss 250 at the Circuit of the Americas on May 22.
-On May 4, he switched to Truck Series points in order to compete in the week's Truck race at Darlington; the event was a Triple Truck Challenge round that only allowed the series' points-eligible drivers.
-He finished 10th.
-Anderson would eventually scale to a part-time Xfinity schedule due to making room for more drivers.
+On May 4, he switched to Truck Series points in order to compete in the week's Truck race at Darlington, which was a Triple Truck Challenge race that only allowed the series' points-eligible drivers to compete in it.
+He would finish 10th.
+Although Anderson initially planned to run the full 2021 Xfinity Series season as a driver, he would scale back to a part-time schedule to make room for more experienced drivers (including Cup Series Chevy drivers Tyler Reddick, Erik Jones and Austin Dillon) in the No. 31 car in order to get it higher in the owner points in time for the next races without qualifying so that the team would not be excluded from the field as they were at the beginning of the season.

-At the Talladega playoff race on October 1, 2022, Anderson survived a fiery crash, sustaining second degree burns on his body.